William Careless: The First Civil War

 Careless was a member of a recusant Roman Catholic family of Royalist sentiments.
 After the outbreak of hostilities in 1642 Careless raised a troop of cavalry to fight for Charles I, which he commanded as a captain in the regiment of Thomas Leveson.
-This regiment was largely officered by men from the Catholic enclave of south Staffordshire.
+This regiment was largely officered by men from the Roman Catholic enclave of south Staffordshire.
 He was the captain of the Royalist garrison at Lapley House, Staffordshire, in 1643, and was appointed governor of Tong Castle, Shropshire, in April 1644.
 He appears to have rejoined his regiment to take part in Prince Rupert's campaign to relieve the siege of York.
 Careless (as William Carlis) has been listed as one of the two captains of Leveson's Horse present at the Bolton Massacre, an action controversial for the indiscriminate killing of Parliamentarian defenders and civilian inhabitants.
 His regiment then went on to fight as part of the right-wing cavalry, commanded by Lord Byron, at the Battle of Marston Moor in July 1644.
 Following this serious Royalist defeat Careless is next recorded in his native area of the English Midlands, when in December 1644 he was captured in a skirmish with Parliamentarian forces near Wolverhampton.
 In April 1645 he was recorded as one of the prisoners that the Parliamentarians were holding in the High House, Stafford.
 After his release Careless served in Ireland, lived in Lower Germany (Netherlands) for a time and became an officer in the Spanish army.
 He returned to England in or before 1650, and spent nine months in and around his home in Brewood before once again taking up arms in the Royalist cause.